The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Access to Fish

 Bruneians are proud of their lengthy history of fishing.
-Indigenous people have lived near South China Sea, Brunei River and Belait River for as long as records have been kept.
+Indigenous people have lived near South China Sea, the Brunei River and the Belait River for as long as records have been kept.
 They honed skills and established fish as a staple in the local cuisine.
-Below is a traditional bamboo fishing trap (found in the Malay Technology Museum) called the lintau.
-It’s ingeniously designed to corral fish into a continuously-narrowing trap.
+Below is a traditional bamboo fishing trap called the “lintau” (found in Malay Technology Museum in Bandar Seri Begawan).
+It is ingeniously designed to corral fish into a continuously-narrowing trap.

 The lintau has been used by fisherman for many generations